NULL-HDU/barrage-server/Protocal.md

 **ballId**: `userId(userId)+id(Uint16)`

 * userId: Uint64, the id of the creator of this ball
 * id: Uint16, it is a value from 1 - 2*32.
 After user creating a ball, it add to one.
-0 is your airplane
+0 is user's airplane

 **ball**: `camp(userId) + ballId(ballId) + ballType(Uint8) + hp(Uint16) + damage(damage) + role(Uint8) + special(Uint16) + speed(Uint8) + attackDir(Float32) + alive(bool) + isKilled(bool) + locationCurrent(location)`

 **nickname**: `lengthOfName(Uint8) + name(lengthOfNickname * Uint8)`

 * lengthOfName: Uint8, the length of nickname
-* name: lengthOfNickname * byte, it is a string.
+* name: lengthOfNickname * Uint8, it is a string.

 **background**: `imageId(Uint8)`